 This activity shall be paid at the unit cost per hour for two laborers, including expenses and travel, plus the cost of any necessary rental equipment (include copy of invoice) to provide flagging for the geotechnical drill and crew.
-Provide a copy of certification for each flagpersonnel on the job.
-The following materials or others not listed may also be used when necessary, but will require approval from the Department.
+Provide a copy of certification for each flag- personnel on the job.
+The following materials or others not listed may also by used when necessary, but will require approval from the Department.
 Rental materials are paid for at actual cost (with receipts).

-- 1. Moveable Signs
+- a.
+Moveable Signs

-- 2. Electronic Message Boards
+- b.
+Electronic Message Boards

-- 3. Traffic Cones
+- c.
+Traffic Cones

-- 4. Barrels
+- d.
+Barrels

+Subcontracted Traffic Control

-Subcontracted Traffic Control-This item shall be paid as invoiced by the vendor (include actual invoices), plus \$100.00 to account for any administrative expenses.
+This item shall be paid as invoiced by the vendor (include actual invoices), plus \$100.00 to account for any administrative expenses.
 Time shall not be included for the drill or drill crew.
 Vendor personnel shall be certified and provide all necessary equipment, including mobilization and demobilization, lodging, meals necessary to provide flagging for the geotechnical drill and crew.
 The drilling firms must obtain written permission from the Department prior to obtaining a traffic control firm.